contisimone99/strip-simplifier/README.md

 - `-r`
   **(Optional)** Restore the previously made backup executable in order to revert the strip operation.
 If it does not find a *.backup file in the current folder it throws an error message.

+- `-y`
+  **(Optional)** Enable interactive mode.
+If no symbol files are provided, the script will prompt you to input specific symbols to strip.
+If not used and no symbol files are provided, a full strip will be performed.

 - `-h`
   Displays a help message detailing the usage of the script.